OPEnSLab-OSU/Loom/Max/ReadMe.md

 ### Other

 - Stepper Motor Extension
+- CSV writer

 ## Running Max Module Interfaces

 The simplest way to test or run the devices on your network is to open the DataProcessor.maxpat file.
 This patch contains a drop down menu of all the Loom Max modules / patches, and selecting one will generate an instance of it.
 Multiple instances can exist of the same Max patch, each controlling or monitoring different data flow.
 This Data Processor also already contains an instance of the Loom Channel Manager, described below.
-One can also add normal, non-prebuilt Max objects to the Data Processor like any other .patch file
+One can also add normal, non-prebuilt Max objects to the Data Processor like any other .maxpat file

 ## Channel Manager

-The Loom Channel Manager keeps track of the which devices are on using which channel (A – H), whether they are currently active, their battery levels, and allows for the following reconfiguration options:
+The Loom Channel Manager keeps track of the which devices are on using which channel (A – H) on the specified Family and Family Subnet (number), whether they are currently active, their battery levels, and allows for the following reconfiguration options:

 - **Save Config:** Save any changes that have been made to the device.
 Without saving, restarting the device will start in its previously saved state (which may be desirable if making temporary changes)
 - **Set Request Settings:** Enables a flag on the given device, instructing it to, on startup, ignore any stored channel and instead request a new one from a channel manager (which needs to be open for any automatic channel assignment to occur).
 Note that a 'Save Config' command needs to be sent to the device for the set to take effect.
 - **Reassign Channel:**  Changes the channel of a given running device to a specified available channel.
 Note that this will not persist after device restart if no 'Save Config' command is sent.
 - **Remove:** Disconnects the specified device from the network.
 It will switch WiFi to AP mode.
 Note that this will not persist after device restart if no 'Save Config' command is sent.

-Devices that go to sleep will be remembered (and thus preventing that channel from being assigned to another device) unless 'Clear Memory' is pressed.
+Devices that go to sleep will be remembered (and thus preventing that channel from being auto-assigned to another device) unless 'Clear Memory' is pressed.
 For devices with buttons, pressing the button will light an indicator next to the corresponding device and channel information.

 ## Developing New Max Patches